maxrumbo/Bookshelf-Management-REST-API/BookshelfAPITestCollectionAndEnvironment/README.md

 # Postman Tests

-Folder ini disiapkan untuk menyimpan:
+This folder is prepared to store:

 - `Bookshelf API Test.postman_collection.json`
 - `Bookshelf API Test.postman_environment.json`

-Import kedua file tersebut ke Postman untuk pengujian endpoint Bookshelf API.
+Import both files into Postman to test the Bookshelf API endpoints.

-Folder ini termasuk bagian dari repository, jadi perubahan file test di dalamnya bisa di-commit dan di-push ke GitHub.
+This folder is part of the repository, so any changes to test files inside it can be committed and pushed to GitHub.